Earth-Friendly Pet Odor & Stain Remover

 • I'm having trouble making a PayPal purchase.
 What do I need to do?

 It's rare, but once in awhile a customer will say that when they click Add To Cart and then Proceed To Checkout, PayPal doesn't show them the correct information or doesn't behave in a way they expect it to.
 We've discussed this with PayPal tech support and they say it can be due to a couple factors.
-The first is that the customer may be using a browser other than Internet Explorer.
+The first is that the customer may be using a browser other than Internet Explorer (if the operating system is Windows, of course).
 The second is that the customer's computer may need its cache deleted (a leftover from a previous PayPal transaction, likely).
 In the first case, simply try using Internet Explorer instead of an alternative browser.
-In the second case, visit this link for instructions on the PayPal tech support site about how to clear your cache.
-If you try these and neither works for you, simply call us at 317-35-NOPEE or e-mail us and we'll call you back.
+In the second case, visit this link to view a PDF document we put together with instructions from PayPal tech support about how to clear your cache.
+Another easy thing you can do is to refresh your page(s) by hitting the F5 key on your keyboard.
+If you try these tips and they don't work for you, simply call us at 317-440-0052 or e-mail us and we'll call you back to take your order manually.

 • Is there anything else you recommend I do to improve the cleanliness of my air and to keep my place smelling fresh?